|Other Name/s||Rugaru, Roux-Ga-Roux, Rugaroo, Loup Garou|

 It also reportedly had a baboon-shaped snout, small and pointy ears, and very long feet.
 She says it was like no animal she had ever seen.

 Another alleged sighting was in Canada.
 A woman had asked her husband to go and get some food for dinner.
 Some time went by and he hadn’t returned, so she went out to look for him.
-As she walked along the road towards the town she said she heard what sounded like animal noises.
+As she walked along the road toward the town, she said she heard what sounded like animal noises.

 In a flash, a werewolf-like animal was said to have attacked her.
 She managed to kick it in the face, leaving a deep scratch, and ran off – but the animal reportedly started to chase her on its hind legs, then on all fours.